dpaleka/consistency-forecasting/README.md

 The preferred way to test anything is either from `playground.py`, or creating a new file / Jupyter notebook in the `src` directory.
 Running the files with actual logic in them may run into Python import / path issues.

-## Data Format
+## Data Formats
-TODO discuss during one of the meetings, figure out early
+Currently being discussed in the [Datatypes design doc](https://docs.google.com/document/d/19CDHfwKHfouttiXPc7UNp8iBeYE4KD3H1Hw8_kqnnL4/edit).